 - Buy a lake house at the vacation spot I spend a lot of time with my family.

-What’s most important about goal setting is that you get really specific (like I want my lake house to have a wrap-around porch)…and set a timeline of when you want to reach the goal.
+What’s most important about goal setting and goal planning is that you get really specific (like I want my lake house to have a wrap-around porch)…and set a timeline of when you want to reach the goal.
 Some of my goals may take me a few months and others 7 years…15 years…30 years…etc.

 Keep a Record of Goals That Were Reached